Soukaina235/Soukaina235/README.md

 # 💫 About Me:
-👨‍💻 Computer Science Engineering Student
+👨‍💻 Computer Science Engineering Student<br />
-🔍 Seeking Collaborative Projects in Web Development, AI, and Data Science 🚀 Embracing every opportunity to learn
+🔍 Seeking Collaborative Projects in Web Development, AI, and Data Science<br />
+🚀 Embracing every opportunity to learn<br />
 <!--
 🎨In addition to coding, I find joy in expressing myself through a pencil and a sketchbook -->